 What majors do most incoming CSAL students have?

-CSAL students enter the program brining a variety of undergraduate majors including business, sociology, art, biology, etc. Such a diverse range of undergraduate experiences creates a rich classroom dynamic.
+CSAL students enter the program bringing a variety of undergraduate majors including business, sociology, art, biology, etc. Such a diverse range of undergraduate experiences creates a rich classroom dynamic.

 Is the program open to international students?